Classic English macaroons: chewy, intensely almondy and with natural cracks and holes along the surface. Rustic but sublime!

 Boule (tangzhong method)

-A deliciously simple bread using a technique popular in Japanese baking that requires cooking some of the flour and liquid from the recipe, resulting in a very soft-textured interior with great depth of flavour
+A deliciously simple bread using the tangzhong method which requires cooking some of the flour and liquid from the recipe, resulting in a very soft-textured interior.

-Spiced carrot chutney
+Indian carrot chutney

-I adore dips, chutneys, relishes and similar accompaniments with all cuisines, so when I first tried the carrot chutney at the wonderful Benares restaurant years ago, I knew I had to try to make it at home.
-Continue reading “Spiced carrot chutney”
+I adore dips, chutneys and relishes that come with food, so when I first tried the spiced carrot chutney at the superb Benares restaurant years ago, I knew I had to try to make it at home.
+Continue reading “Indian carrot chutney”

 Speedy Caesar salad: a celebration of left-overs!